metrafonic/arduino-vedirect/README.md

 # Arduino-vedirect
-Arduino library for reading ve.direct text protocol messages
+Arduino library for reading ve.direct text protocol messages.
+Supports hardware and software serial

 The `Collect()` method listens for incoming serial data and returns as soon as the checksum matches.
 This results in a wait of less than 1 second for data.
 Now we can call `GetValue()` to retrieve the different values we got from the collection.